The TeamsRugbyTown 7s

 The USA Collegiate All Americans pull together some of the best college age talent in the nation for high-performance rugby training and competition.
 Over the years this outfit has helped to development many of the current USA Men’s 7s National Team members.
 At RugbyTown 7s, this team has had a lot of success, taking home the championship in 2013 while finishing as Bowl Champions in 2014 and Plate Champions in 2012.

 You can’t miss the British Army team, whose uniforms are the same shade of bright scarlet made famous by the British Army’s trademark coats of the same color.
-The British Army rugby team trains out of Fort Blockhouse in Gosport, Hampshire, recently we won the Bowl at the Rosslyn Park London Floodlit 7s and lost narrowly in the final of the Bournemouth 7s Festival.
+The British Army rugby team trains out of Fort Blockhouse in Gosport, Hampshire, and recently won the Bowl at the Rosslyn Park London Floodlit 7s and lost narrowly in the final of the Bournemouth 7s Festival.
 Fun fact: The core of the first teams fielded by the Army were largely made up by Fijian rugby players who had been recruited into the British Army to help stem the shortfall of British recruits in the 1990s.

 Cayman Rugby has a long tradition.
 Its founding, in 1970, took place, appropriately, over a few beers on a beach.
 At the Cayman Islands’ last appearance in RugbyTown 7s they finished as Shield Champions in 2013.